MVDW-SplashOS/Droplets/README.md

 The package manager designd only for command line based applications or services.

 ## How to use BAS?
-BAS is designed to be as easy to use as something like `apt` or `dnf`.
+BAS is designed to be as easy to use as something like apt or dnf.

 ### Managing applications:
 Install application: `bas install <package name>`